What is Sensitivity Analysis?

 Sensitivity Index Explained

-Once you see the sensitivity analyzer with a list of variables, click any of the variable's chart button as shown below.
+Once you see the sensitivity analyzer with a list of variables, click any of the variable's chart buttons as shown below.

 That means, whenever you click on the Chart button from the sensitivity analysis panel, the corresponding User Interface is displayed and the Sensitivity Chart for that variable is opened up.

-The sensitivity chart displays a chart of Expected Value of the decision tree root node on Y-axis and the value of the variable in interest in Y-axis, ranging from the minimum possible value to the maximum possible value., that changes by the change of the variable changes from the minimum possible number to the maximum possible number.
+The sensitivity chart displays a chart of the Expected Value of the two options on the Y-axis and the value of the variable in interest on the X-axis, ranging from the minimum possible value to the maximum possible value., which changes with the change of the variable changes from the minimum possible number to the maximum possible number.

 Sensitivity Index = 100 - Percentage of Change required in the current value of the variable to alter the decision.